Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-06-16-containers-from-scratch.md

 That's all about what our go program does in process of creating a whole new container from scratch.

 During the talk, Liz talks about `fork bomb` which basically is this `:(){ :|: & }; :` command.
-It basically creates infinite numbers of processes to check whether the cgroup created above limits the number of process running the container or not.
+It basically creates infinite numbers of processes to check whether the cgroup created above limits the number of process running inside the container or not.
 It basically is a way to create a memory exploit scenario to check for security purposes.

 ---

 And now, I'm going above to strike that one line.
 Because, I just somehow finished this blog for the sake of finishing it.
 I think I could've written it in a much better way.

 But for now, this is what all I have.
+Next time, hopefully better. :)

 Good night o/